TIBCOSoftware/js-docker/kubernetes/README.md

-# TIBCO JasperReports&reg; Server with AKS
+# TIBCO JasperReports&reg; Server with Kubernetes

 # Table of contents